YoussefBadreldin/Multi-Threaded-Secure-Chat-Application/README.md

 #### 3.4 Error Handling and Resilience
 - Develop advanced error handling mechanisms and resilience features to recover from network errors, ensuring a stable and uninterrupted chat experience.

-#### 3.5 Documentation and Code Comments
-- Update documentation to cover the additional features, security enhancements, and error handling mechanisms.
-- Ensure that the code comments reflect the new functionalities introduced in this phase.

 ### Part 4: File Transfer